Kulfi Kumar Bajewala BIG Twist: Sikandar Suffers Memory Loss; Mohit’s New Look Revealed!

 Sikandar Meets With A Fatal Accident

 Sikandar loses control over his car and meets with a major accident.
 The doctor reveals that Sikander's vocal cords have been damaged.
-Apparently, he will sustain head injury and several internal injuries and doctor say they can't say anything about Sikandar's health.
+Apparently, he will sustain a head injury and several internal injuries and doctor say they can't say anything about Sikandar's health.

 Sikandar Loses His Memory

 According to the spoiler, Sikandar loses his memory and will never be able to sing.
-Post recovery, Sikandar will have good relationship with Amyra but will not be able to bond with Kulfi.
+Post recovery, Sikandar will have a good relationship with Amyra but will not be able to bond with Kulfi.

 He Will Not Be Able To Sing!